Bound State Internal Interactions as a Mechanism for Exponential Decay: Decay Rate

 For a channel labeled by the initial and final internal quantum numbers $\eta_i$ and $\eta_f$, we have for the decay rate

 where the notation $E_i=E_f\equiv E$ reflects energy conservation.
-Thus we have derived Fermi's Golden Rule for the time-independent decay rate.
-Though it is obscured in the notation of equation~\eqref{eq:fapprx}, $\ket{\phi_{E,\eta_i}}$ is proportional to a Lippmann-Schwinger ket, which can be iteratively expanded to obtain the Born series.
+Thus we have derived Fermi's Golden Rule for a time-independent decay rate.
+Though it is obscured in the notation of~\eqref{eq:fapprx}, $\ket{\phi_{E,\eta_i}}$ is proportional to a Lippmann-Schwinger ket, which can be iteratively expanded to obtain the Born series.

 In the definition of $\Lambda_d$, we sum over $\eta_f$ and implicitly over different decay channels.
-The derivation does suggest a natural definition for decay channels, however.
+The derivation does extend naturally to distinct decay channels, however.
 Partition the interaction potential, $V$, into two parts: